CxRes/events-query-test/sections/representation.md

 ## Response {#representation-response}

 {: #representation-response-body}
 A server able to provide a stream with a representation and event-notifications transmits the representation immediately following the response header ({{stream-response-header}}).
 Otherwise, the response is the same as that described in {{stream-response}}.

+{: #representation-response-encapsulation}
 Again, we shall use the `application/http` media-type ({{-HTTP1, Section 10.2}}) for the purpose of illustration.

 ~~~ http-message
 {::include examples/stream/response-headers.http}

 {::include examples/stream/representation.http}
 ~~~
 {: sourcecode-name="representation-response-example.http" #representation-response-example title="Representation Response"}